AGraves33/Portfolio/README.md

 ### Experience
 American Red Cross Volunteer - Scheduling Team Member
 - Used Red Cross database to contact and schedule appointments for new volunteers
-- Analyzed database for missing or incorrect values<br/> Port of Subs - Restaurant Team Member
+- Analyzed database for missing or incorrect values

+Port of Subs - Restaurant Team Member
 - Followed procedures for safe food preparation and maintained day to day business operations.
 - Ensured high standards of customer service within a fast-paced working environment.